-Starwood Capital launches Baccarat Hotels & Resorts brand with opening of Manhattan flagship
+Starwood Capital launches Baccarat Hotels & Resorts brand with the opening of its flagship property in Manhattan

-Starwood Capital launches 1 Hotels brand with opening of South Beach property in Miami
+Starwood Capital launches 1 Hotels brand with opening of its South Beach property in Miami

 Starwood Global Opportunity Fund (SOF X) closes at $5.6B—the Firm’s largest fund to date

-This has been Starwood Capital’s primary business since the Firm raised its first distressed real estate fund in 1992.
 Starwood Capital considers opportunistic real estate investing to be defined by minimizing downside risk and maximizing upside.
-In executing this strategy, the Firm’s seasoned team pursues global investment opportunities across all real estate asset classes and positions in the capital stack that offer compelling risk-reward propositions.
-For example, we have been one of the most prolific investors in distressed debt since the Global Financial Crisis, while acquiring cash-flowing office, residential, retail, industrial and hotel assets at discounts to replacement cost.
-We have also successfully built platform strategies such as our land portfolio, retail malls and select service hotels.
-We have successfully raised 15 opportunistic real estate funds to date, with the most recent (Starwood Global Opportunity Fund X) attracting $5.6 billion of committed capital—the largest fund in the Firm’s history.
+In executing this strategy, the Firm’s seasoned team pursues global investment opportunities across all real estate asset classes and positions in the capital stack that offer compelling risk/return propositions.
+For example, Starwood Capital has been one of the most prolific investors in distressed debt since the global financial crisis, while acquiring cash-flowing office, residential, industrial, retail and hotel assets at discounts to replacement cost.
+The Firm has also successfully built platform strategies in asset classes such as residential land, retail malls and select-service hotels.
+Starwood Capital has raised 15 opportunistic real estate funds to date, with the most recent (Starwood Global Opportunity Fund X), attracting $5.6 billion of committed capital—the largest fund in the Firm’s history.

-With total capital deployed since inception of $18.5 billion, Starwood Property Trust (NYSE: STWD) is the largest commercial mortgage real estate investment trust in the U.S. Externally managed by Starwood Capital, Starwood Property Trust focuses on originating, investing in, financing and managing commercial mortgage loans and other commercial real estate debt investments.
+With total capital deployed since inception of approximately $26 billion, Starwood Property Trust (NYSE: STWD) is the largest commercial mortgage real estate investment trust in the U.S. Externally managed by Starwood Capital, Starwood Property Trust focuses on originating, acquiring, financing and managing commercial mortgage loans and other commercial real estate debt investments.
 Starwood European Real Estate Finance Ltd. (LSE: SWEF), also externally managed by Starwood Capital, pursues similar investment objectives to Starwood Property Trust, with a geographic focus on Europe.

-SH Group is a hotel brand management company owned by a fund sponsored by Starwood Capital that provides the Firm with significant proprietary investment opportunities.
-Professionals within SH Group also serve as Starwood Capital’s in-house design and hotel operations experts.
+SH Group is a hotel brand management company owned by a fund sponsored by Starwood Capital that provides the Firm with significant proprietary investment opportunities and helps enhance the performance of fund hotel investments—including assisting Starwood Capital’s in-house design and hotel operations experts.
 Leveraging its marketing, design, operational and technological expertise, SH Group is the force behind some of the most groundbreaking and dynamic hotel brands in the world, including: